Submodular Learning and Covering with Response-Dependent Costs: Experiments

 We tested these algorithms on a social network marketing objective, where users in a social network are partitioned into communities.
 Actions are users, and a response identifies the community the user belongs to.
-We tested two objective functions: ``edge users'' counts how many of the actions are users who have friends not from their community, assuming that these users can be valuable promoters across communities.
-The target value $Q$ was set to $50$.
-The second objective function was the version-reduction objective function, and the goal was to identify the true partition into communities out of the set of possible partitions, which was generated by considering several possible sets of ``center users'', which were selected randomly.
+We tested two objective functions.
+The first objective is ``edge users'', which counts how many of the actions are users who have at least one friend not from their community, assuming that these users can be valuable promoters across communities.
+The definition of this objective function is given in \secref{example}.
+The target value $Q$ was set to $50$, that is, the goal was to find $50$ users with friends in a different community.
+The second objective function was the version-space reduction function, and the goal was to identify the true partition into communities out of the set of possible partitions.

+In each experiment, a hypothesis class $\cH$, representing the set of possible partitions into communities, was generated as follows: Given a set of users $A \subseteq \cX$ of size $k$, define the hypothesis $h_A$, which induces a partition of the users in the graph into communities, by setting the users in $A = (x_1,\ldots,x_k)$ to be ``center users'', and defining the community centered around user $x_i$ as all the users in the social network that are closer to user $x_i$ than to any of the other users in $A$.
+Here, the distance between two users is the number of edges in the shortest path between these users in the social network graph.
+Formally, $h_A(x) = \argmin_{i \leq k} d(x,x_i)$, where $d(x,x_i)$ is the shortest-path distance between $x$ and $x_i$, and ties are broken arbitrarily.
+For each experiment reported below, $\cH$ was set by selecting $k'$ sets $A_1,\ldots,A_{k'}$, each set of size $k$, uniformly at random from the users in the network, and setting $\cH := \{h_{A_1},\ldots,h_{A_{k'}}\}$.
+In our experiments we generated hypothesis classes $\cH$ according to the combinations $k = 3, k'=100$ and $k = 10, k' = 500$.

+We report the worst-case cost $\cost(\cA)$ for each of the problems we tested.
 We compared the worst-case costs of the algorithms under several configurations of number of communities and the values of $\sscr_\cost$, $\gsscr_\cost$.
 The cost ratio $\crr_\cost$ was infinity in all experiments, obtained by always setting a single response to have a cost of zero for each action.
 Social network graphs were taken from a friend graph from Facebook\footnote{\url{http://snap.stanford.edu/data/egonets-Facebook.html}} \citep{LeskovecMc12}, and a collaboration graph from Arxiv GR-QC community\footnote{\url{http://snap.stanford.edu/data/ca-GrQc.html}}~\mbox{\citep{LeskovecKlFa07}}.
 The results are reported in \tabref{results}.
-We had $|\cH| = 100$ for all tests with 3 communities, and $|\cH| = 500$ for all tests with 10 communities.